AdamDavidson1/4klift/docs/README.md

 ```

 > Note the **setKeyspace** and **setContactPoints** settings.
 These can be set per instance of CEF or
-configured in one of the configuration yamls.
+configured in one of the configuration yml files.

 Next, add a **testSetLogData()** method.
-This will hold out first test.
+This will hold our first test.
 We can't test much but will know
 if any exceptions occur.
-If the test run's without failing we should have a new `collector.log` record in
+If the test runs without failing we should have a new `collector.log` record in
 our local Cassandra node.

 ```php